natedoesthings/natedoesthings/README.md

 # 🌟 Hey! 🌟

 ## 👋 About Me
 Hello!
-I'm [Nathanael Tesfaye], a passionate developer with a love for coding and creating innovative solutions.
+I'm Nathanael Tesfaye, a passionate developer with a love for coding and creating innovative solutions.
 Welcome to my GitHub portfolio where you can find my projects, skills, and more!

 ## 🛠️ Skills
 - **Languages:**